© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Section of double linear boundary dyke 300m north east of Millington Grange Farm is a scheduled monument protected by Historic England under reference 1015573.
 View the official record →

-Section of double linear boundary dyke 300m north east of Millington Grange Farm is a prehistoric earthwork located in Yorkshire, England.
+Section of double linear boundary dyke 300m north east of Millington Grange Farm is an ancient monument comprising a substantial earthwork comprising two parallel linear ditches with intervening banks.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1015573.

 Section of double linear boundary dyke 300m north east of Millington Grange Farm is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1015573.